 With an area to write down daily assignments for each class, as well as a calendar to mark when upcoming tests and projects are due, student planners provide a visual reminder that work needs to be completed.
 A child may have missed the verbal cue from a teacher that an assignment is due, or that they needed to write something down in the planner.
 By using the planner as an “exit ticket,” the teacher can ensure that every child has written down homework in their student planners before they leave the room.

 Increases Students’ Autonomy

 Middle school students are often striving toward independence, but still lack all the tools necessary.
 Having a student planner gives students the freedom to keep track of their own assignments and deadlines, but provides the structure needed to ensure student success.

 Planners as Hall Passes

-Many schools also use a section in the back of their student planners as a hall pass for the lavatory or water fountain, or to see the nurse.
+Many schools also use a section in the back of their student planners as a hall pass for the restroom or water fountain, or to see the nurse.
 This allows each teacher throughout the day to see if a child really needs to use the restroom, or if they’re using each period to take a leisurely stroll through the hallway at the expense of receiving classroom instruction.

 Quick Parent Communication

 Student planners are an excellent way to provide notes and feedback to and from home for each subject teacher.
 At the end of the period, the teacher can initial the previous day’s assignment to show parents that it was completed, or write a quick note about an upcoming field trip or fundraiser.
 Parents can then check the planner each night at home, review the previous day’s assignments and feedback, and initial that they have seen the teacher’s comments.
 Parents can also write notes back to the teacher, ensuring a clear and open line of communication that is quick and efficient.
 This can be especially useful for families who may lack access to the internet or have inconsistent contact information.